purescript-contrib/purescript-book/text/chapter5.md

 Again, this problem is solved by considering the solutions to subproblems.
 In this case, there are two subproblems, corresponding to the expressions `fib (n - 1)` and `fib (n - 2)`.
 When these two subproblems are solved, we assemble the result by adding the partial results.

-> Note that, while the above examples of `factorial` and `fib` work as intended, a more idiomatic implementation would use pattern matching instead of `if`/`then`/`else`.
-Pattern-matching techniques are discussed in a later chapter.

 ## Recursion on Arrays

 We are not limited to defining recursive functions over the `Int` type!
 We will see recursive functions defined over a wide array of data types when we cover _pattern matching_ later in the book, but for now, we will restrict ourselves to numbers and arrays.